Krka National Park

 November–March

 The park remains open with reduced hours and lower entry fees.
-Waterfalls can be impressive after rainfall.
+Waterfalls can be impressive after heavy rain.

 - Lowest entry fees of the year